kamerynjw/kamerynjw.github.io/teaching/2020/math321.md

     * [A blog post by Terence Tao at UCLA.](https://terrytao.wordpress.com/advice-on-writing-papers/)

     * [A book by Donald Knuth, Tracy Larrabee, and Paul Roberts.](https://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf)

+* The midterm for the class will be next week (week of October 12).
+It will have two components, equally weighted in your grade.
+One component will be a written, take-home exam.
+In this, I will ask you to write a few proofs.
+Your final submission should adhere to the standards of written mathematics.
+You should use complete sentences, write in paragraphs, clearly explain each step, and so on.
+(See also the guidelines linked in the announcement below.)

+    The other component will be an oral exam.
+We will meet for 5 to 10 minutes for me to ask you a few brief questions about the material, and for me to see how you think about them.
+This will take place over the two class meetings for the week.
+I've emailed you a signup sheet to schedule your time.
+The way we will do it is, we will meet at the usual zoom meeting for the class.
+While I meet with you individually for the oral exams, you will meet in groups to read each others' proofs for homework 5, and give each other feedback.

 * [Here]({{ page.url }}mod-arith.pdf) are the 10-6 slides about modular arithmetic.